jbracker/presentation-gen/presentations/sunroof-tfp13/sunroof-tfp13.md

 We want to utilize the browser's capabilities!
 </p>

-# How is Sunroof used?
+# What does Sunroof offer?

 ![](example-structure.png)